Improve Windshield Vision, Safety For Your Holiday Driving

 One wiper blade expert has flown more than 80 flights so far this year from Ohio to points throughout North America, preaching wiper blade cognizance and doing some motivational speaking on the side.

-Brian Trigalet of ITW Professional Automotive Products realizes he is excessively detailed when it comes to caring for his ride.
+Brian Trigalet has been in the automotive business for more than two decades and realizes he is excessively detailed when it comes to caring for his ride.
 He treats his 2023 sports utility vehicle like an Indy car and describes himself as “being super attentive to maintenance.”

 That also comes down to the kinds of wiper blades he uses for his rig.

-“I live in Ohio and we get the full extent of four distinct seasons,” Tringale said as he gazed out his home office window.
+“I live in Ohio and we get the full extent of four distinct seasons,” Trigalet said as he gazed out his home office window.
 “Right now, the leaves are turning a gorgeous red.”

-The anthocyanin responsible for the stunning amber and scarlet hues also triggers a Pavlovian reaction in Trigalet, who manages a sales channel that includes RainX and Wynns engine products.
+The anthocyanin responsible for the stunning amber and scarlet hues also triggers a Pavlovian reaction in Trigalet.

 His inner voice cannot be ignored, he said.
 It starts as a suggestion in late September.
 By early November that tap on his conscience becomes demanding and persistent.